 Emily is a member of the SORA String Quartet, the String Orchestra of Brooklyn, Brian Carpenter's Ghost Train Orchestra, and Beat Circus.
 Emily has recently modeled and performed for the launch of Coach's 1941 clothing line, performed for the launch of Harry Winston Jewelers new designs, has been featured playing on-screen in the commercial for GMC's Arcadia SUV, and regularly blends the line between visual art and sound in her work.
 As a true believer in new music, she has appeared on numerous independent albums as a violist and a vocalist, including the Ghost Train Orchestra’s 2017 release, Beat Circus's upcoming release, Boy Girl Party’s album Dear Dear, ShoutHouse’s self-titled album, and is a player and the Executive Producer for the String Orchestra of Brooklyn’s debut album, AfterImage.

 Recognizing that art deeply impacts the well-being of a thriving culture and society, Emily dedicates much of her time to the non-profit sector.
-In April 2017, Emily comes on board as the Senior Development Associate at Roulette Intermedium, a state-of-the-art venue and community organization dedicated to fostering adventurous and experimental artistic work.
+Emily is the Director of Development at Roulette Intermedium, a state-of-the-art venue and community organization dedicated to fostering adventurous and experimental artistic work.
 She is the former Executive Director of New Amsterdam Presents and Records, is a violist and the Director of External Affairs for the String Orchestra of Brooklyn, and spent five years working as Grantmaking and Community Manager at New Music USA, a non-profit advocacy organization committed to supporting the music of our time.
 She consults for arts non-profits on a project-by-project basis.

 Emily graduated from Vassar College with a BA in Music and a secondary focus in English literature.
 She occasionally takes photos with her Nikon D3100, and they are occasionally nice to look at.